Minotaur (Pixies album)

-Minotaur is a box set of the first five studio albums by Pixies, released on November 24, 2009.
+Minotaur is a box set of the first five studio releases by Pixies, released on November 24, 2009.
 The contents include new artwork by the original Pixies designer Vaughan Oliver and photographer Simon Larbalestier.
 The collection was released as a Deluxe Edition which includes the albums on gold-plated 24k layered CDs with a Blu-ray Disc and a DVD featuring a 1991 Brixton Academy show and all of Pixies' music videos, packaged with a 54-page book.
 The Limited Edition package comes in a custom clamshell with all the albums on 180-gram vinyl, along with a Giclée print of artwork made for the collection, and a 72-page hardcover book.